-This teenage female patient sustained a proximal phalanx fracture of the ring finger through a twisting injury.
+This patient sustained a proximal phalanx fracture of the ring finger through a twisting injury.
 The fracture was a displaced spiral-type and the finger was obviously malrotated (crooked).
-The family elected to proceed with surgical intervention for her injury after discussing treatment options.
+Surgical intervention was chosen for this injury after discussing treatment options.
 Pins were placed percutaneously (through the skin) during surgery and the pins were removed in about 3 weeks.
 There was minimal scar tissue formation and no incision required.
 Therapy was continued for several weeks afterwards.
 Full range of motion and good finger alignment was achieved with this less-invasive technique.